CAREERS IN THE HORSE INDUSTRY

 The American Horse Council's new economic impact study indicates the horse industry generates $102 billion annually!

-When calculations include indirect expenditures such as acquisitions of raw materials to make equine products, travel and motel expenses, food, specialty clothing, etc., the horse industry generates in excess of $102 billion annually.
+When calculations include indirect expenditures such as acquisitions of raw materials to make equine products, travel and motel expenses, food, specialty clothing, etc., the horse industry generates more than $102 billion annually.

 THE INDUSTRY IS HEALTHY AND GROWING!